Automated Data Augmentations for Graph Classification: The Proposed GraphAug Method

 \subsection{Augmentation Process}

 Our augmentation model $g$ is composed of three parts.
-They are a GNN based encoder for extracting features from graphs, a GRU \cite{cho2014learning} model for generating augmentation categories, and four MLP models for computing probabilities.
-We adopt graph isomorphism network (GIN) \cite{xu2018how} model as the GNN encoder.
+They are a GNN based encoder for extracting features from graphs, a GRU \citep{cho2014learning} model for generating augmentation categories, and four MLP models for computing probabilities.
+We use graph isomorphism network (GIN) \citep{xu2018how} model as the encoder.